BrianHenryIE/GwtFbPlus/README.md

 Feedback on my code would be appreciated.
 My email address is brian.henry@sortons.ie

+The most important page to read on the Facebook SDK, which you need to understand to use this library is [Using the Graph API](https://developers.facebook.com/docs/graph-api/using-graph-api/v2.4).

 ## Quickstart
 I assume you're using Maven and you're comforatble with Git – i.e. you have both installed.
 Open a command prompt/terminal window, change directory (cd) to the folder you'd like the codes stored in (Sites/Workspace/etc.) and type:

     git clone https://github.com/BrianHenryIE/GwtFbPlus.git
-Then install the library into your local Maven repository using:
+Change to the directory created and install the library into your local Maven repository using:

-    cd GwtFbPlus
     mvn install
 Add the following lines to your project's pom.xml dependency list: